 Ready to stock up on candles?
 Here are some of our favorite pet-safe candles in some of our favorite fall and winter scents, from pumpkin spice to teakwood.

-Our Favorite Fall Candles
+Our Favorite Pet-Friendly Candles for Fall

 Pet House Pumpkin Spice Natural Soy Candle, $23